 The University offers several different resident student meal plans.
 Information about resident meal plans is available from the Department of Residential Life.
 A description of meal plan choices and current rates can be found at http://usm.maine.edu/residential-life.

 Commuter meal plans allow students to purchase food at a discount.
 Information about the plans is available from the Department of Residential Life, Dining Services, and Campus Card Services.

 University residence halls are located on the Gorham campus.
-Information about housing is available from the Department of Residential Life, 100 Upton Hall, Gorham (780-5240).
+Information about housing is available from the Office of Residential Life, 100 Upton Hall, Gorham (780-5240).
 While the student is billed by the semester, the housing contract is for the full academic year.
-A description of room types and current rates can be found at http://usm.maine.edu/reslife
+A description of room types and current rates can be found at http://usm.maine.edu/residential-life

 For Undergraduate Applications

 When a student is notified of acceptance into a University undergraduate degree program, a $100 enrollment deposit is due by May 1 for the fall semester, January 2 for the spring semester, and April 1 for the summer term.
 If admitted after these dates for the corresponding semester or term, a deposit is due within fifteen days.
 The deposit will be applied to tuition charges.

 The deposit will be forfeited if the student notifies the Office of Admissions of their intention to withdraw after May 1 (fall semester), January 2 (spring semester) or April 1 (summer term).